earslan25/nerf/README.md

 # NeRF
-Basic PyTorch implementation of paper: Representing Scenes as Neural Radiance Fields for View Synthesis.
+Basic PyTorch implementation of the paper: Representing Scenes as Neural Radiance Fields for View Synthesis.

 Implemented as a final group project for Brown University's Deep Learning course.